 I have paid my fees, attended more than most, bought equipment, have a coach and club, Yet…

 Having said all that, my country won’t select me or a full squad to go to the European championships!

 A Full Team Must be Entered into Major Events:

-In fact, National level is irrelevant, a full team is a MUST!
+In fact, a National level is irrelevant, a full team is a MUST!
 Countries such as; Slovakia, Bulgaria, Wales etc. Enter full teams.
 These countries don’t have much money, nor do they stand much chance of competing for medals.
-Regardless they show up in full, ready to compete and give it their all.
-If all countries have TTE’s mind-set (sending incomplete teams) big events such as Europeans and World Champs would not exist.
+Regardless they show up in full, ready to compete and give it they’re all.
+If all countries have TTE’s mindset (sending incomplete teams) big events such as Europeans and World Champs would not exist.